Last updated

 Use a Git integration

-To add remote content from Git, you need to supply a number of details:
+To add remote content from Git, provide:

-- repository organization (GitHub/Azure) or namespace (GitLab)
+• Repository organization (GitHub/Azure) or namespace (GitLab)

-- repository (GitHub/Azure) or project (GitLab) name
+• Repository (GitHub/Azure) or project (GitLab) name

-- (optional) folder name if the content to use is in a single folder
+• (Optional) Folder name if the content to use is in a single folder

 Read the how-to guide for setting up remote content on your provider.